-The goal of you using these resources will be for you to learn, receive feedback and to reflect on your journey.
+The goal of these resources will be for you to help jump-start your creativity, grow personally and build your creative business.
 My name is Fred Brown and I am in fact a junior graphic designer who previously struggled with finding the appropriate resources to help me become a better designer.
 I definitely know the major pain points of design at this stage in my learning career.
 I also realized that some young designers do not necessarily have the financial means to purchase the best resources out there.
-Therefore in collaboration with HolaBrief, I made sure to list my favourite resources that have helped me a great deal and provide feedback on a mixture of free and paid platforms to choose from.
+Therefore in collaboration with HolaBrief, I made sure to list my favorite resources that have helped me a great deal and provide feedback on a mixture of free and paid platforms to choose from.

 Let's start by kicking it off with Youtube.
 Youtube is and has always been one of the go-to platforms for people looking to learn and to further improve their skills within the design industry.
 As a young designer, I can definitely verify that to a certain extent youtube has guided me to where I am now.
 The limitations with Youtube, do not lie within the platform itself but more the content creators.
 I have found that youtube has an oversupply of creators and one can easily get lost in finding the right creators to help your needs.
 To help solve this problem I have gathered a small list of essential content creators that have had a significant impact on my learning.
 I have not only learned more about the aspects of design but also the business of design from these people.
 It is important that you are following the true experts to ensure you are receiving valid and accurate advice that you can truly benefit from and eventually adapt to your own work.